rmay/archon/mkdocs/docs/index.md

 * Timezone -> set to your timezone
 * Automatic time sync (NTP -- default)

-After rebooting into your fresh Arch install, run this command (that's a capital "o"):
+After rebooting into your fresh Arch install, run this command (that's a capital "o", not a zero):
 `wget -qO- https://solarvoid.com/archon | bash`

 This will set up the base system with all the default settings.
 Once that's done, the system will reboot and present you with a login screen.
 Login again with your Arch user, and welcome to the cutting edge of retro-future 90's!